TL;DR

 You can take a look at your old photographs and take a look in the mirror to see if your hairline has receded over time or just stayed the same.

-Most of us spend a considerable amount of time checking ourselves out on the mirror, to see if everything about our face and hair looks okay.
+Most of us spend a considerable amount of time checking ourselves out in the mirror to see if everything about our face and hair looks okay.
 Your hair looking different and thinner or your scalp being visible in the mirror can be a few signs to tip you off.

-A significant number of my hair loss and hair transplantation patients have first discovered their balding-look in the mirror, checking their hairline or their scalp, and comparing different parts to measure density.
-The majority of those who followed this sign of hair loss presumed correctly.
+A significant number of my patients have first discovered their balding look in the mirror, checking their hairline or their scalp and comparing different parts to measure density.
+The majority of those who followed this sign have guessed correctly.

 But sometimes lighting conditions, our mood, or our hairstyle might make us see something that’s unusual.
 So try to change these variables and see if your hair still looks thinner.

-This one is going to set you up for a bit of nostalgia, but one thing you can just get up right now and check is the comparison of an old photo of yours versus how you look in the mirror.
+This one is going to set you up for a bit of nostalgia, but one thing you can just get up right now and do is check and compare an old photo of yours versus how you look in the mirror.

-This is I think an obvious sign the safest way to tell if you’ve lost a significant amount of hair between two separate points in your life.
+This is, in my opinion, an obvious sign and the safest way to tell if you’ve lost a significant amount of hair between two separate points in your life.

-Again, as you age, you won’t have the same full head of hair as you did in your youth; but you need to be alert if there’s a rapid change in a short period of time.
+Again, as you age, you won’t have the same full head of hair as you did in your youth, but you need to be alert if there’s a rapid change in a short period.

 Another common wake-up signal that alerts patients about hair loss is their close ones telling them that they’re balding.